Stamford Addiction Treatment Resources

 There are several notable tourist attractions in the city, including the Stamford Museum and Nature Center, Harbor Port Marina and the Mill River Park.
 The job market is strong, and there is a variety of housing options available in the city.

 Although Stamford has so many positive things going for it, the city is plagued by the same drug and alcohol abuse problems that are seen in other parts of Connecticut.
 A recent report produced by the Connecticut Department of Mental Health and Addiction Services highlights some of these challenges.
-In 2018, the DMHAS provided mental health and addiction services to 105,540 people in Connecticut.
-Of that group, 57,501 people received help for substance use disorders.
+In 2019, the DMHAS provided mental health and addiction services to 104,166 people in Connecticut, 2,089 of them being residents of Stamford.
+Of that group, 49,544 people received help for substance use disorders.

 According to the Office of the Chief Medical Examiner, the year 2019 saw 544 accidental intoxication deaths between January and June with 511 of these deaths involving opioids in some form.
 Alcohol abuse is another challenge facing the community in Stamford.
 A report released in 2019 shows that the use of alcohol is prevalent among high school and middle school kids.
 This makes alcohol the substance that generates the most concern among government officials and those working in the health care field in Stamford.